-Is Tax Planning Associated with Tax Risk?
+Is Tax Aggressiveness Associated with Tax Litigation Risk?
 Evidence from D&O Insurance

-This study uses directors’ and officers’ (D&O) insurance data to examine the relation between tax planning and tax risk.
+This study uses directors’ and officers’ (D&O) insurance data to examine the relation between tax aggressiveness and tax litigation risk.
 D&O insurance covers litigation costs for tax-related cases.
-Thus, D&O insurance premiums provide an independent and direct assessment of the risk in a firm’s tax planning strategies, which mitigates some of the challenges in studying the relation between tax planning and tax risk.
+Thus, D&O insurance premiums provide an independent and direct assessment of the risk in a firm’s tax aggressiveness strategies, which mitigates some of the challenges in studying tax risk.
 Based on pricing decisions, D&O insurers appear to view tax aggressiveness, as measured by industry- and size-adjusted cash effective tax rates (a measure where higher rates are associated with more tax aggressiveness), as increasing tax-related litigation risk.
 Regarding tax uncertainty, premiums increase (decrease) as unrecognized tax benefits (UTB-related settlements with tax authorities) increase.
-Finally, D&O insurers focus on firms with outbound tax haven activity when pricing tax planning.
-Overall, this suggests D&O insurers include aspects of both tax aggressiveness and tax uncertainty when pricing tax risk.
+Finally, D&O insurers focus on firms with outbound tax haven activity when pricing tax aggressiveness.
+Overall, this suggests D&O insurers include aspects of both low taxes and tax uncertainty when pricing tax litigation risk.

-Keywords: Tax Litigation, Tax Risk, Tax Avoidance, Tax Uncertainty, Directors’ and Officers’ Insurance
+Keywords: Tax Litigation, Tax Risk, Tax Aggressiveness, Tax Uncertainty, Directors’ and Officers’ Insurance

 JEL Classification: D82, G30, H26, K22, K41, M41